Implications of Joint Spectral Analysis of Gamma-Ray Bursts detected by Fermi Large Area Telescope and Gamma-ray Burst Monitor on Phenomenological Correlations: Joint spectral analysis

 \subsubsection{Bolometric peak flux}

 We define the bolometric energy flux of a burst during a one-second peak flux time interval as:

 We calculate both flux and fluence using the \texttt{get\_flux} method in \texttt{3ML}, which can provide individual or total flux values.
-The total flux obtained using this method is presented in Tables~\ref{tab1} and \ref{tab4}.
 For models such as Band+BB, we determine the energy peak from the Band component, and similar logic is applied to other models.